department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/documentation-style-guide-release-plan.md

 ### Results:

-- Number of users:
+- Number of users: 6 (VSP leadership & content experts)
-- Number of issues identified/fixed:
+- Number of issues identified/fixed: N/A
-- Types of errors:
+- Types of errors: N/A
 - Any UX changes necessary?
+Yes
 - If yes, what:
+  - Changes to developer content
+  - Grammar updates
+  - Minor edits for clarity

 ## Phase II: unmoderated production testing